rpetrich/patrolaroid/README.md

 7. Review the role and, if satisfied, choose **Create role**

 ## Step 2: Create an EC2 instance
-> Make sure you’re still logged into the account you want to scan before proceeding
+:cloud: Make sure you’re still logged into the account you want to scan before proceeding
 1. Open the [AWS EC2 console](https://console.aws.amazon.com/ec2/), then choose **Launch instance**
 2. On the Step 1: Choose an Amazon Machine Image (AMI) page, select **Ubuntu Server 20.04 LTS (HVM), SSD Volume Type**
 3. On the Step 2: Choose an Instance Type page, select the **t2.micro** type, then click **Next: Configure Instance Details**